 HASARD 4, I'm very excited to be part of the conception and production of the 4th edition of the festival, that happened in Fribourg, 7-12 of March 2023, with a strong engagement in encounter, dialogue and new visions around art and reality perception and valorisation of cultural and artistic participation.

 The festival is available on the web, watch now and remember to support.

 FLOWA TRAINING is back.
 After 9 month +1 of pregnancy and "relevailles" I'm back to my visceral intuitive and transformative practice and ready to share.

 Meet me and the piece for young audience TU JOUES? at Festival Prêt à Jouer, 1st-4th of June Fribourg.
 I will be performing a new version reworked in collaboration with Viola Poggiali and Felix Bachmann Quadros.

-I was born in Freiburg in 1982.
+I was born in Freiburg in 1982, in Switzerland.
 I have Sicilian, Greek, German and northern Italian origins.
 I met my husband Felix in 2010 in Lugano; he is Uruguayan, he grew up in Buenos Aires and then in New York and London.
 Between one engagement and the other I was returning to my parents, with whom I had moved to Ticino in 1992.
 I had worked as a dancer in Italy, then in France and then in 2010 and 2011 I went to Israel.
-Dancing there is a question of being alive.
 That's where I met Gaga and the work of Ohad Naharin.

 For a long time I thought that dance was a language or even a feat.
 Today I see it more as a ritual: an act that opens channels and transforms.
 Dance insinuates itself at an imperceptible, elusive level and engraves itself in deep places.